PriyanshBordia/PriyanshBordia/README.md

 <hr>

+- 👋 I'm Priyansh Bordia, a nerd 💻 from India.
+- 🏘 I'm pursuing Bachelor of Technology in Computer Science and Engineering.
 - 🔭 I’m currently working on ...
 Finding a scintillating theme to work on.
 - 🌱 I’m currently learning ...
 Java and Database Management along with that I am studying Computer Architecture.
 - 👯 I’m looking to collaborate on Ocean Cleanup Projects